 Short-term Care: Facilitates Functional Improvement

-Measures the percentage of short-term stay residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.
-Some argue that this is a reliable measure of a facility's rehabilitation performance.
+This indicates the percent of short-term stay patients who saw functional improvements, such as enhanced ability to perform activities of daily living.
+High levels of performance with ADL's often correlates with better rehabilitation.

 Scores for Jacksonville, FL